-- Potentially responsive records were identified during the search.
+Potentially responsive records were identified during the search.
 However, we were advised that they were not in their expected locations.
 An additional search for the missing records also met with unsuccessful results.
-Since we were unable to review the records, we were unable to determine if they were responsive to your request. - The identification records requested are maintained by the FBI's Criminal Justice Information Services (CJIS) Division; therefore, we have forwarded a portion of your request to CJIS for processing.
+Since we were unable to review the records, we were unable to determine if they were responsive to your request.

+Γ(Case the Manthication was of the englished and maintained by the FBDS Company Juring Information 134 Services (CJIS) Division; therefore, we have forwarded a portion of your request to CJIS for processing.
 To check the status of this request, please contact CJIS directly at (304) 625-5590.
-For additional information, see the enclosed FBI FOIPA Addendum General Information Section.

-Г Case adjusts to the processing are not applicable when a final response is a sued within ten calendar days. Γ Police departments should be aware that the search conducted was limited to FBI records.
+For additional information, see the enclosed FBI FOIPA Addendum General Information Section. Γ Requests for expedited processing are not applicable when a final response is issued within ten calendar days. Γ Police departments should be aware that the search conducted was limited to FBI records.
 Requests for criminal history records or rap sheets should be directed to Criminal Justice Information Services (CJIS).
 Information regarding CJIS is listed in the enclosed FBI FOIPA Addendum General Information Section. Γ Records potentially responsive to your request were transferred to the National Personnel Records Center - Civilian Personnel Records (NPRC-CPR).
-In order to obtain information on a file located at the NPRC, your request must be mailed to the following address: National Archives and Records Administration

-National Archives and Records Administration ATTN: Archival Programs P.O.
+In order to obtain information on a file located at the NPRC, your request must be mailed to the following address: National Archives and Records Administration ATTN: Archival Programs P.O.
 Box 38757 St. Louis, MO 63138